DURBAN CHESS FUNDIS

 CLUB CHAMPIONSHIPS, APRIL TO JUNE 2025

 The members agreed to a proposal that the 2025 championships be FIDE rated and held in one section, so that everybody could have a crack at our top players.
 Another innovation that was agreed to was that anybody could ask for a half-point bye between rounds 2 and 7, so long as they asked for the HPB a week in advance.
 The top seed was newcomer Matthew Huber (originally from Belgium) who unfortunately had to miss a couple of games.
-As the tournament is reaching its half-way stage, the leader is Sphelele Makhanya, with 4 wins from 4 games.
-Another new idea is that the games from the top 5 boards are being captured by me and uploaded to chess-results: (link to chess-results)
+As the tournament reached its half-way stage, the leader was Sphelele Makhanya, with 4 wins from 4 games.
+However, he was caught by Cyril Danisa, and they finished in a tie for 1st place with 7 points from 9 games.
+Here are the detailed results: (link to chess-results).
+The games from the top 5 boards were captured by me and can be downloaded from chess-results.

 KZN OPEN CHAMPIONSHIPS, MAY 2025